welcome to the

 • Missing the deadline

-• Defaulting to the prior year’s benefits
+• Defaulting to the prior year’s benefits (especially critical for 2026 due to major ACA changes)

 • Over or underinsuring